Sonni4154/here/replit.md

 ## Overview

-TimeSync Pro is a comprehensive internal employee dashboard for Marin Pest Control featuring time tracking with clock in/out functionality, customer management with search and notes, QuickBooks 2-way synchronization, Google Calendar integration for employee scheduling and task assignment, photo upload capability for before/after job photos, and dual authentication system supporting both password login and Google OAuth.
-The system includes full employee contact management and persistent sync tracking across all integrations.
+TimeSync Pro is a comprehensive internal employee dashboard for Marin Pest Control featuring time tracking with clock in/out functionality, customer management with search and notes, QuickBooks 2-way synchronization, Google Calendar integration for employee scheduling and task assignment, photo upload capability for before/after job photos, automated workflow triggers based on form submissions, and dual authentication system supporting both password login and Google OAuth.
+The system includes full employee contact management, persistent sync tracking across all integrations, and intelligent automation that processes business events in real-time.

 The system is built as a modern web application with a React frontend, Express.js backend, and PostgreSQL database, specifically designed for internal team use with advanced scheduling and task management capabilities.